 Cyber Security Jobs in the Banking Sector

-Here are various jobs in cyber security in the banking sector
+Here are various jobs in cybersecurity in the banking sector

 The chief information security officer (CISO) is an official accountable for a company’s information and records security.
 In the past, the position has barely been defined along those lines.
 These days, the title is often used interchangeably with CSO and VP of security, showing a more extensive position in the company.
-He is responsible for security operations, cyber risk, and cybersecurity intelligence and architecture.
+He is responsible for security operations, cyber risk, cybersecurity intelligence, and architecture.

 2. Security Architecture